-Complete review and issue approval of minor encroachment permits within two weeks of receiving a complete encroachment permit application including complete insurance endorsements.
-For major encroachment permits, the goal is to complete such review and issue approval of a major encroachment permit within four weeks of receiving a complete application.
+Complete review of minor encroachment permits within two weeks of receiving a complete encroachment permit application including complete insurance endorsements.
+For major encroachment permits, the goal is to complete such review of a major encroachment permit within four weeks of receiving a complete application.
+Work closely with the new Permit Technician who will be handling the processing of encroachment permits.